moe-kami/uikit/README.md

 # Project Summary
 This is a static website for a fictional music band.
+This website meets WCAG2.1 Level AA.

-**💻 Technologies used:**
+**Technologies used:**
 <br/>
 HTML, CSS, UIKit, JavaScript
 <br/>